Shoemaker frog

 The shoemaker frog (Neobatrachus sutor) is a species of frog in the family Limnodynastidae.
 It is found in Western Australia.
 Its natural habitats are temperate scrub, subtropical or tropical dry shrubland, Mediterranean-type shrubby vegetation, subtropical or tropical dry lowland grassland, intermittent freshwater marshes, hot deserts, and temperate desert.
 The frog is named after the noise they make which sounds like a hammer in use.
 The frog is yellow to golden in colour.
-It usually has some brown blotches.
+It usually has some brown blotches and is at maximum 5 cm.
 When they breed, the female frog lays 200 – 1000 eggs.